blondie101010/BRAIN/README.md

 You may think that using such a high level language might be a barrier in dealing with the important processing requirements of AI, but the flexibility of data abstraction done in this language, makes it easy for almost anyone to pass it data from any source without requiring much programming experience.
 That is also useful for the BRAIN's operations on rules corresponding to that data.

 Making a C equivalent, which was initially considered, may not provide much improvement since it would have to implement many features of the PHP engine.
 It was initially considered more because BRAIN's memory usage was way too high, but after simply getting rid of all arrays, it got down by more than 90%.
-C's threading efficiency might still make it an interesting subject, as opposed to PHP's nothing shared threading which makes it much slower.
+C's threading efficiency might still make it an interesting prospect, as opposed to PHP's nothing shared threading which makes it much slower.

 ## How can the code be so simple?